boldbi/bold-bi-docs/docs/embedded-bi/visualizing-data/visualization-widgets/combo-chart.md

 ![Labels with suffix](/static/assets/embedded/visualizing-data/visualization-widgets/images/combo-chart/suffix-value.png)

+**Note:** When Increased the height and number of data in chart the value label was hidden.
+Use label rotation property to visible the label.

 ### Show Marker

 This allows you to toggle the visibility of marker from label to adorn each data point in chart series.
 Marker supports only for distribution type chart(line, spline, area, stacked area, 100% stacked area).